dustalov/evalica/docs/index.md

 expected,31.179487179487182
 ```

+Refer to the [codings.csv](https://github.com/dustalov/evalica/blob/master/codings.csv) file as an input example.

 ## Web Application

 Evalica has a built-in [Gradio](https://www.gradio.app/) application that can be launched as `python3 -m evalica.gradio`.
 Please ensure that the library was installed as `pip install evalica[gradio]`.